xoolive/rs1090/crates/rs1090/readme.md

 ![](./python/examples/benchmark.svg)

 > [!NOTE]
 > The default out-of-the-box mode of `rs1090` is an execution distributed on all your cores.
 This benchmark was performed on a regular laptop.
-It can be much faster on supercomputers, but considering that most laptops now have at least 4 cores, this default mode yields the speed-up you should get on your own computer.
+It can be much faster on supercomputers, but considering that most laptops now have at least 4 cores, this benchmark yields the speed-up you should get on your own computer.

 ## Installation